Hua Hin Night Markets Guide 2026: 7 Markets Compared

 Where: Cicada Market is right on Phet Kasem Road, a couple of doors from Tamarind

 How to Get There: There is a songtaew from Hua Hin Night Market every day until 8 or 9pm.
-It operates every 15 minutes or so, and the cost in 2025 is 15 baht per person.
+It runs every 10-15 minutes, and in 2026 is 15 baht per person.

 Tamarind Night Market